Ascertainment

 of offspring are expected to show the condition.
 Recognition of

-such a ratio would be an important clue to the pattern of
+the 3:1 ratio would be an important clue to the pattern of

 inheritance.

-Alkaptonuria was the first human medical trait to be identified as genetic In the first inquiry into the genetics of this condition, Garrod (1902) reported the following data:
+Alkaptonuria was the first human medical trait to be identified as genetic.
+In the first inquiry into the genetics of this condition, Garrod (1902) reported the following data:

 Given the birth of

 must all be carriers (Aa).
-Then, among a total of 48
+Then, among a total of 48 offspring

-offspring of such parents, the expected
+of such parents, the expected ratio

-ratio should be 1:3 or 12 alkaptonuric : 36
+should be 1:3 or 12 alkaptonuric : 36

 normal members.
 The observed ratio

-is 19 : 29, that is,
+is 19 : 29, significantly

 bias.

-A second source is the greater likelihood that families with a higher number of alkaptonuric children will consult Garrod: they are more likely to seek advice than families in which the condition is confined to a single child.
+A second source is the greater likelihood that families with a higher number of alkaptonuric children will consult Garrod: they are more likely to seek advice than families in which the condition occurs only a single child.
 In the table, 6 of 9 families reported have more than one affected child, and in all of these (except family #7) the observed ratio of affected children exceeds 1:3.
-Indeed, without family #7, the observed proportion would be 18:20, effectively 1:1, which might imply autosomal dominant inheritance in which Aa x aa => 50% Aa: 50% aa.
-This will again systematically bias the data towards a higher proportion of affected children.
+Indeed, without family #7, the observed proportion would be 18:20, effectively 1:1, which would support a model of autosomal dominant inheritance in which Aa x aa => 50% Aa: 50% aa.
+Ascertainment bias skews the data towards a higher number of affected children.

 A classroom demonstration of